zio/zio/docs/datatypes/core/runtime.md

 ### Application Tracing

-We can enable/disable execution tracing or configure its setting.
+We can enable or disable execution tracing or configure its setting.
 Execution tracing has full of junk.
 There are lots of allocations that all need to be garbage collected afterward.
 So it has a tremendous impact on the complexity of the application runtime.

 Users often turn off tracing in critical areas of their application.
 Also, when we are doing benchmark operation, it is better to create a `Runtime` without tracing capability: